 We leveraged our deep knowledge of natural language processing and past experience working with PDF documents to build a system that ingested PDFs, extracted text, and automatically found answers for various questions that were previously handled manually.
-We compared a hand-coded approach that involved writing regular expression to find answers to specific questions in the text with one based on machine learning.
-The latter was trained using a corpus of documents and ground truth answers extracted by lawyers in the past, and learned to extract answers more accurately than the hand-coded regular expressions, with no work required when adding new questions other than extracting ground truth from historical databases.
+We compared a hand-coded approach that involved writing a regular expression to find answers to specific questions in the text based on machine learning.
+This machine learning model was trained using a corpus of documents and ground truth answers extracted by lawyers in the past.
+Ultimately, it learned to extract answers more accurately than the hand-coded regular expressions, with no work required when adding new questions other than extracting ground truth from historical databases.

 How Natural Language Processing Helped